Charles County Comprehensive Plan Revision

 While we watch, Charles County's land-use polices are degrading Mattawoman Creek.
 The policies have also placed Charles County on the bottom rung for property tax rate, use of school trailers, commute time, teacher pay, and more.

-To fix these problems, county staff consulted the public in an exhaustive year long process.
+To fix these problems, county staff consulted the public in an exhaustive year long process in 2011.
 With enthusiastic public support, they created a revised plan with Smart Growth principles.
-But the Planning Commission ignored it, in favor of a costly plan produced by a lobby of land speculators.
-It is up to citizens to convince those on the elected Board of Commissioners who continue to support the land speculators to change their tune.
+But the Planning Commission ignored it, in favor of a costly plan based on a septic/sewer plan (the "Tier Map") produced by a lobby of land speculators slyly calling themselves the Balanced Growth Initiative, or "BGI."
+The draft plan would destroy the Mattawoman and maintain Charles County's position on the bottom rungs, but a majority of the Planning Commission passed it on to the elected Board of County Commissioners.

 -Please sign the petition at the Smarter Growth Alliance for Charles County.